I know we all want to play in the best soccer leagues in the world but do we really know enough about them to know if that's a reality?

 The beauty is that I got to experience not only the on-field requirements and tests it takes but also the off-field criteria.
-Things like the politics, traditions and the team culture of all these nations, so listen closely.
+Things like the politics, traditions and the team culture of all these nations.

-From my experiences there both teams I've played with and against there is no other continent right now that can rival what they do in terms of team play and quality of players, oh ya and the garbage truck full of cash they dump on some players driveways.
+From my experiences in Europe, both teams I've played with and against there is no other continent right now that can rival what they do in terms of team play and quality of players, oh ya and the garbage truck full of cash they dump on some players driveways.

 Whether it was Serbia, Ireland or England the best players in the world aspire to play and currently play in the 1st divisions all over Europe and that's why it is regarded as having the best soccer leagues in the world.